dingo-d/woo-solo-api/README.txt

 6. You can check the sent orders, whether the order was sent to API, and if the customer got the PDF or not (or if error happened on the API)

 == Changelog ==

 = 3.2.0 =
+Release Date: January 16th, 2024

+### Added

+* Additional api response errors in case of an email sending failure, for easier debugging

+### Fixed

+* Extended the timeout value of fetching PDF from Solo service

+### Changed

+* Minor package updates

+= 3.2.0 =
 Release Date: August 30th, 2023